hpssjellis/maker100-xiaoML-kit/round-display/README.md

 then most of the examples from the libraries SeeedStudio_TFT_eSPI ```round display``` should work.

+Go to on the Arduino IDE: File-->Examples -->Seeed_GFX--> Round Display--> any example.

+It is the same technique for using the ePaper hardware.
+File-->Examples -->Seeed_GFX--> ePaper--> any example.

 The code I have in this folder does work for me.